Jiyuu5/TheDiceGuyJC/README.md

 - Score and Set Menu are now only visible with added dice
 - changed Dice Menu UI
 - changed button styles
+- added Main Menu (dummy only, not usable)

 0.1.1
 - added dice maximum of 30 dice